-RENTING vs. BUYING
+RENTING VS. BUYING

-As a renter we wanted to share relevant information on the South Florida Real Estate market and how 2017 is shaping up to be “The Year of the Buyer.”
+As a renter we wanted to share relevant information on the South Florida Real Estate market and how it’s shaping up to be “The Year of the Buyer.”
 In case you were considering buying and wondering if now is the right time, you were right, it is!
 We hope you find the below market stats as enticing as we do.

 Home Reduction Highlights by Price Point